 The Holy Father remained silent for a moment, his head slightly bowed as though weighing each word:

-“Are these the only ones?” he asks at last.
+“Are these the only ones?” he asked at last.

 It seemed impossible to the cleric that he had made a mistake in so simple a definition.
 Yet he ventured, with little confidence: